What is the Wash Sale Rule?

 - The tiring task for the individual investors to adhere to the regulations

-- No clarity on identical purchase or repurchases of the security.
+- No clarity on identical purchases or repurchases of the security.

 - It will be a tiring task to the individual investors to be sure that the wash sale rule is not applicable to them for any of the securities that re been sold in the open market since there is a penalty in the IRS for wrong disclosure of the facts and claiming wrong exemptions or deductions as the case may be in the return of income.